pulse-framework/pulse/README.md

 ## Collections

 Pulse provides "collections" as a way to easily save data.
-Collections are designed data following the same stucture or 'model'.
-So channels, posts, comments, reviews, store items etc.
+Collections are designed for data following the same stucture or 'model'.
+So channels, posts, comments, reviews, store items etc. Think of a collection like a database table.
 Each collection comes with database-like methods to manipulate data.

 Once you've defined a collection, you can begin saving data to it.